Global Generation of Adjoint Line Bundles on Projective $5$-folds: Introduction

-Roughly speaking, given a point $x\in X$, to show that $\O_X(K_X+L)$ is globally generated at $x$, the idea is to create an effective $\mathbb{Q}$-divisor $D$ linearly equivalent to $\lambda L$, $0\leq \lambda<1$, so that the support $Z(D)$ of the multiplier ideal sheaf of $D$ is a normal subscheme containing $x$.
-Then one applies Kawamata-Viehweg vanishing theorem to reduce the problem to the subscheme $Z(D)$.
-However, a major difficulty is that the subscheme $Z(D)$ in general could be highly singular.

-When $X$ is a three dimensional smooth algebraic variety, one can choose $D$ so that $Z(D)$ has at most Kawamata log terminal (klt for short) singularities.
-By showing a Reider type theorem on an algebraic surface with klt singularities, Ein and Lazarsfeld \cite{Ein1993a} proved, among others, that Fujita's freeness conjecture is true for $n=3$.
-Using the same method with carefully estimating the restrict volume of the pullback of the ample line bundle $L$ along the exception divisor $E$ of the blowing up at $x\in X$, Fujita \cite{Fujita1993} improved Ein and Lazarsfeld's results.
+When $n=3$, Ein and Lazarsfeld \cite{Ein1993a} proved, among others, that Fujita's freeness conjecture is true.
+Along with a similar approach, Fujita \cite{Fujita1993} introduced an new technique, namely, calculation of the restrict volume of the pullback of the ample line bundle $L$ along the exception divisor $E$ of the blowing up at $x\in X$, and improved Ein and Lazarsfeld's results.

+By applying a theorem on extension of $L^2$ holomorphic functions, Angehrn and Siu \cite{Angehrn1995}, lowered the bound to a quadratic bound.

+\begin{theorem}[Angehrn-Siu]Let $X$ be a smooth projective variety of dimension $n$ and $L$ be an ample line bundle.
+If $m\geq \frac{1}{2}n(n+1)+1$, then $\mathcal{O}_X(K_X+mL)$ is globally generated. \end{theorem} The method was later translated into algebraic setting by Koll\'ar \cite{Kollar1997}.